Who We Are

 We make the Superior Hiking Trail a place for all to enjoy.
 In order to do that, our dedicated team manages over 300 miles of trail and the campsites and latrines that come with it.
 Some of our core activities as the caretakers of the SHT are:

-- Leading: contractors and coordinate volunteers to build, maintain, and renew the Superior Hiking Trail.
+- Leading: contractors and coordinating volunteers to build, maintain, and renew the Superior Hiking Trail.

 - Creating: guidebooks and maps for trail users.